 Yes, you will be required to register as a sex offender.
 If you have a prior conviction for an unlawful sexual offense you will be required to register for life.
 If you are convicted of the Class 1 Misdemeanor charge of Unlawful Sexual Contact 18-3-404, you can petition to de-register after 10...Read more »

 A university professor was informed by admin that allegations of "inappropriate relations" were made by a student against the professor.
 Nothing of the sort ever happened and there is no evidence that would suggest that it did.
-According to the dept chair the student made verbal allegations in a...
+According to the dept chair the student made verbal...
 Read more »

 Under Dept. of Education regulations, all schools that receive a sexual harassment/assault claim, must investigate the allegation.
 Each institution has its own procedures related to who conducts the investigation and how it is conducted (read your employee manual for details).
 During the...Read more »